simonetimi/next-gdr/README.md

 - [ ] Characters registry, searchable and/or divided in pages.
 Implement "last seen"
 - [ ] Pins for locations
 - [ ] Implement user settings in the client store, updated on login
+- [ ] Add the ability for masters to post a picture in chat

 ### TODO